[major].[minor].[patch]

 with &

 , you will be directed to configure your ContentBox installation using the ContentBox Installer.
 That easy!
-Boom!run
+Boom!

 H2 database is stored at /data/contentbox/db